Computational-Discovery-on-Jupyter/Computational-Discovery-on-Jupyter/README.md

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://computational-discovery-on-jupyter.github.io/Computational-Discovery-on-Jupyter/)

 ## About the book
 This is an open educational resource on Computational Discovery on Jupyter.
 This repository contains a series of Python-based Jupyter notebooks.
-The notebooks can be viewed online in a [Jupyter book](https://computational-discovery-on-jupyter.github.io/Computational-Discovery-on-Jupyter/), or can be run on a local machine using Jupyter notebooks.
+The notebooks can be viewed online in a [Jupyter book](https://computational-discovery-on-jupyter.github.io/Computational-Discovery-on-Jupyter/), or can be run on a local machine using [Jupyter Notebook](https://jupyter.org/).

 ## Topics
 * Continued Fractions